rbisdorff/Digraph3/docSphinx/tutorial.rst

      frozenset({'a06', 'a11', 'a08', 'a03', 'a05'}),
      frozenset({'a03', 'a06', 'a11', 'a12', 'a08'})]

-Finally, we cannot resist in looking for non isomorphic kernels (MISs) in this 3-regular graph.
-To do so we must first convert the given graph instance into a digraph instance.
+We cannot resist here in looking for non isomorphic kernels (MISs, see previous tutorial) in this 3-regular graph.
+To do so we must first, convert the given *graph* instance into a *digraph* instance then, compute its automorphism generators, and finally compute the isomorphic orbits.

     >>> dg = g.graph2Digraph()
     >>> dg.automorphismGenerators()